defold/defold.github.io/manuals/bob.md

 ---
+brief: Bob is a command line tool for building Defold projects.
+This manual explains how to use the tool.
+github: https://github.com/defold/doc
+language: en
 layout: manual
-language: en
-github: https://github.com/defold/doc
-toc: ["Bob the builder","Usage"]
 title: Defold project builder manual
-brief: Bob is a command line tool for building Defold projects.
-This manual explains how to use the tool.
+toc: '["Bob the builder","Usage"]'
 ---

 # Bob the builder